 85. Women in Ancient Egypt and 18th century France used to keep a scented pouch in their vagina for a while before presenting it to a prospective lover.

-There is a hotel that sits right on the border of Switzerland and France.
+There is a hotel (Hotel Arbez) that sits right on the border of Switzerland and France.
 A set of stairs started in France and ended in Switzerland upstairs.
 The upper rooms were thus ideal as a hideout for French Resistance members during WWII as the Nazis weren't allowed to cross into the Swiss side.

 87. A chemist in France unboiled an egg.